 Ashtavakra Decides to Liberate Kahola

 - 11. At the age of ten years, on learning that his real father was imprisoned by Vandi (Bandi), Ashtavakra decided to go to Mithila to free his father. - 12.
-Because Ashtavakra's body was so deformed, even with the help of a walking stick, it took him thirty days to reach the King's court at Mithila, a journey which would have taken a normal bodied person only one day to walk.
+As Ashtavakra's body was much deformed, even with the